 In the Old Testament, God gives a number of instructions concerning what humans can and cannot eat.
 These are called dietary or Kosher laws.
 The word kosher derives from this law idea as a food is said to be kosher if it is allowed by Jewish law.

 God’s instructions on food begin in Genesis 1:29 where God speaks about giving man vegetables/herbs and fruit to eat.
-Then in Genesis 9 after the great flood God expands that food supply to include animal meat of all kinds with certain preparation restrictions (Genesis 9:2-4).
+Then in Genesis 9 after the great flood God expands that food supply to include meat from land, air, and water with certain preparation restrictions (Genesis 9:2-4).
+Certainly God expected man to properly handle and prepare meats before eating them.
+In Exodus 12:9 God even gives Israel instructions to roast the Passover Lamb with fire, perhaps both for ceremonial and health reasons.
+So we know that Israel did cook their meats with fire as early as their latter days in Egypt but probably even before that point.

 Yet, each food should be examined for its affect on one’s health.
 It is well established that for some people both some clean and unclean foods negatively affect their health at various stages of life.